 D. Michele Ellis, PhD, RN is an assistant professor at the university who has research interests in psychiatric mental health and nursing education.
 She should be able to relate to students enrolled in a graduate degree program at Southeastern, since she obtained her own MSN from the school.

 Online NP programs in Louisiana may require you to complete some portion of your training on campus so that you can meet colleagues and professors, find out more about your program, or have shared learning experiences.
-While many of the details about actual campus-based attendance are not detailed on the school websites, the American Association of Nurse Practitioners (AANP) reports that:
+For example while several are 100% online, Loyola requires one campus visit each spring, and Northwestern State University requires some full courses to be taken on campus.

-However, required practicum hours will need to be completed at a physical site so that students can gain work experience in a real-life healthcare setting in their specialty area.
-As noted previously, all of the online NP schools in Louisiana featured in this article, except for Northwestern State University, are part of the Intercollegiate Consortium for a Master of Science in Nursing, which is only one of five in the country, according to the website.
+In addition, required practicum hours will need to be completed at a physical site so that students can gain work experience in a real-life healthcare setting in their specialty area.
+As noted previously, four of the online NP schools in Louisiana featured in this article, are part of the Intercollegiate Consortium for a Master of Science in Nursing, which is only one of five in the country, according to the website.

 In the state of Louisiana, students in an advanced practice registered nurse (APRN) program need to complete 500 clinical hours in their practicum to be able to apply for APRN licensing.
 These need to be supervised hours in a direct care setting.
 However, programs that prepare students to practice in multiple care settings or with multiple age groups need to have their students complete more than 500 clinical hours.